jorditosa/portfolio-next/content/background.md

 **2016 - 2016**

-As an HR recruiter, I was in charge to find, interview and selec different kinds of professionals as every projects demands.
+As an HR recruiter, I was in charge to find, interview and select different kinds of professionals as every projects demands.
 We had from high profiles to common ones.